Fundamental difference in the electronic reconstruction of infinite-layer vs. perovskite neodymium nickelate films on SrTiO$_3$(001)

-The very recent observation of superconductivity in Sr-doped NdNiO$_2$ films grown on STO(001) by Li \textit{et al.}~\cite{Li-Supercond-Inf-NNO-STO:19} has sparked considerable interest in infinite-layer nickelates, since their formal Ni$^{1+}$ ($3d^9$) valence state renders them close to cuprates.
-Most of the theoretical efforts to explain the phenomenon so far have concentrated on the electronic properties of bulk compounds~\cite{Nomura-Inf-NNO:19, JiangZhong-InfNickelates:19, Sakakibara:19, JiangBerciuSawatzky:19, Botana-Inf-Nickelates:19}.
-However, superconductivity could not be confirmed experimentally in Sr-doped bulk NdNiO$_2$~\cite{Li-NoSCinBulkDopedNNO:19}.
+The very recent observation of superconductivity in Sr-doped NdNiO$_2$ films grown on STO(001) by Li \textit{et al.}~\cite{Li-Supercond-Inf-NNO-STO:19} has sparked considerable interest in infinite-layer ($AB$O$_2$) nickelates.
+Most of the theoretical efforts to explain the phenomenon so far have concentrated on the electronic properties of bulk compounds~\cite{Nomura-Inf-NNO:19, JiangZhong-InfNickelates:19, Sakakibara:19, JiangBerciuSawatzky:19, Botana-Inf-Nickelates:19, Choi-Lee-Pickett-4fNNO:20}, particularly on the role of the Nd $5d$ states~\cite{Sawatzky-NNO:19, NNO-SelfDopingDesign-d9-Arita:20, NNO-SC-Thomale:20}.
+Their self-doping impedes the emergence of a formal Ni$^{1+}$ ($3d^9$) valence state that would render the nickelate close to cuprates.
+Notably, superconductivity could not be confirmed experimentally in Sr-doped bulk NdNiO$_2$~\cite{Li-NoSCinBulkDopedNNO:19}.
 This raises a question about the role of the interface to the substrate that has hardly been addressed so far.